honno/pipeline-testing-reference/README.md

 ### Testing code runs without failures

-Let's say you run the pipeline the next day and it halts due to an error,
+Let's say you run the pipeline the next day and it halts due to an error.

 ```python
 $ dagster job execute -f pipeline.py